rocky-linux/documentation/docs/books/nvchad/nvchad_ui/using_nvchad.md

 It's good to remember that each of the commands listed is preceded by <kbd>SHIFT</kbd> and followed with a <kbd>SPACE</kbd> and either the path or the <kbd>TAB</kbd> key.
 Here is a list of other actions:

-* `:view` - View the file in read-only mode without the abilitiy to change it.
+* `:view` - View the file in read-only mode without the ability to change it.
 Very good for the protection of critical files.
 * `:split` - Open the file in an horizontal split screen.
 * `:vsplit` - Open the file in  a vertical split screen.
 * `:tabedit` - Open the file in a new tab.